josephrocca/wasm-image-decoder/README.md

 # Wasm Image Decoder

 Decodes images using Rust's `image` crate compiled to WebAssembly.
-By default it uses 4 threads (e.g. for jpeg decoder) since it doesn't seem to get much faster if I add any more.
+By default it uses 4 threads (though some decoders are single-threaded) since it doesn't seem to get much faster if I add any more.
 You can edit `mod.js` to change the number of threads.

 Works in the browser and should work in Deno when [this PR](https://github.com/denoland/deno/pull/10116) lands and 1.10.0 is released (around May 2021).